 As a kid, I can remember I spent quite a few sick days staying home from school over the years.
 But even on those days when I wasn’t feeling well, there was something I always looked forward to…watching The Price is Right.
 I’m sure I wasn’t the only kid…or maybe I was…

-My absolute favorite game on that show that I always wanted a shot at playing (other than spinning the Big Wheel) was Plinko.
+My absolute favourite game on that show that I always wanted a shot at playing (other than spinning the Big Wheel) was Plinko.
 In fact, I can remember being about nine or ten years old and finding a scrap piece of plywood in my parents’ basement and grabbing a handful of finishing nails and building my very first Plinko board.
 I had one of those rubber bouncy balls that I used as the puck.

 Needless to say, it was a very primitive version of the board and didn’t really work very well.
 I can’t even remember if there were any pockets at the bottom for points, or if I just liked watching the ball shimmy through the nails.
 What can I say, I was just a kid.